LibreWeb/Documentation/content/faq/_index.md

 ## Is LibreWeb Free?

-Yes, [LibreWeb Browser](https://gitlab.melroy.org/libreweb/browser) is fully open-source and is 100% free software, licensed under the [MIT license](https://gitlab.melroy.org/libreweb/browser/-/blob/master/LICENSE).
+Yes, [LibreWeb Browser](https://gitlab.melroy.org/libreweb/browser) is fully open-source and is 100% **free software**, licensed under the [MIT license](https://gitlab.melroy.org/libreweb/browser/-/blob/master/LICENSE).
 No costs, no ads, no tracking, no telemetry, no in-app purchases.

 Also LibreWeb Browser is fully decentralized, allowing you to store your content across the network, without any hosting costs.
 And no censorship.
 LibreWeb uses [IPFS](https://ipfs.io/) for decentralized content fetching and storage.

 Research projects, websites and documentation pages are also open-source available and open for merge requests.

+## How can I deploy my site on LibreWeb?

+LibreWeb is actually using markdown files as the source instead of HTML.

+If you are using static site generators like Hugo or Jekyll to generate your current site, you should be future proof for LibreWeb.

+Currently LibreWeb has a built-in markdown editor.
+Additional features will be added later for deploying the content on IPFS as well as fully functional sites, simular to Hugo/Jekyll. *Without* any need to generate HTML content.

+## Can LibreWeb Browser replace my current web-browser?

+LibreWeb Browser is sololy intended for surfing and publishing content/sites on the **decentralized web**.
+Also for security reasons; you won't allow the LibreWeb to browse the 'current Internet'.

+Once more content will be available on the decentralized web, there is less need for the current centralized web.
+However, the current world wide web as we know it won't disappear anytime soon to be fully honest.
+So it will take time for developers and users alike to convert to a decentralized world.